Jeanne-Marie Jackson

 Her first book, South African Literature's Russian Soul: Narrative Forms of Global Isolation (Bloomsbury 2015), is centrally concerned with how Russia's nineteenth-century Golden Age of literature and ideas provides a model for the study of South African realist forms and epistemologies in both English and Afrikaans, during and after apartheid.
 It also argues for perceived disconnection as a source of far-flung transnational affinities, challenging the salience of “the global” as both method and hermeneutic category.

-Jackson is currently completing a third book, “Black Constitution: The Character of the Law in J.E.
-Casely Hayford’s West Africa,” that positions the Gold Coast statesman and writer as a key figure to modernist anticolonial thought, as well as African and British imperial legal and literary history.
-Her co-edited critical edition of Casely Hayford’s novel, Ethiopia Unbound, is forthcoming with Michigan State University Press.
-With Cajetan Iheka, Jackson is also editing a volume called Intellectual Traditions of African Literature 1960-2015 for Cambridge University Press.
+Jackson's third book, “The Letter of the Law in J.E.
+Casely Hayford’s West Africa,” is under contract with Princeton University Press.
+A concept-driven account of Casely Hayford's written work in the context of his legal and political career, it positions him as a key figure to modernist anticolonial thought, as well as African and British imperial legal and literary history.
+Her co-edited critical edition of Casely Hayford’s 1911 novel, Ethiopia Unbound, is soon forthcoming with Michigan State University Press.
+A co-edited volume with Cajetan Iheka, Intellectual Traditions of African Literature 1960-2015, is also forthcoming with Cambridge University Press.

 Her scholarly work is published or forthcoming in a wide range of academic journals and edited collections, as well as public-facing venues including the New York Times; the New Left Review (Sidecar), Public Books3:AM Magazinen+1Africa Is a Country, The ConversationPopula, and The Hopkins Review.
-Jackson is Senior Editor of ELH
+Jackson is Senior Editor of ELH.

 “Against Ethnography: On Teaching Minority Literature.”
 Chapter in Decolonizing the English Literary Curriculum, eds.
 Ato Quayson and Ankhi Mukherjee.
 Cambridge UP, 2023.